meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Chargeback Statements also contain billing information per line item.
 Your Cloud Foundation team can [configure](meshstack.billing.md#chargeback) which information meshStack should include as billing information in chargeback statements.

-> Cloud Foundation teams typically configure billing information to payment method name, identifier, expiration date and amount as well as any customer tags, project tags and payment method tags.
+> Cloud Foundation teams typically configure billing information to payment method name, identifier, expiration date and amount as well as any workspace tags, project tags and payment method tags.

 Users can review this billing information in meshPanel when opening chargeback statement.
 CSV Exports of chargeback statements also include the configured billing information.